chidiadi01/simple-proxy/README.md

 ## Creating versions

+The workflow for building and pushing images to container registry (in this case, Docker Hub) is triggered either manually from the Actions tab or by release.
+The idea was that you have to be ready to have a new version of the app, not that as developers are committing, it's building too many versions which may not be ideal.

+It's then supposed to take the tag of the release and use it for the tag of the images.
+Hence, you have your versions.

 ## Deployment
 To deploy, run `docker compose up -f docker-compose-deploy.yml && docker compose -f docker-compose-deploy.yml up`.
 This will pull the images and deploy them on your computer.

+To deploy on a VM like AWS EC2 or Digital Ocean Droplet, add the following secrets to GitHub,SERVER_USER, SERVER_HOST, and SSH_PRIVATE_KEY.And then run the deployment workflow `deploy.yml` from the GitHub UI.